RishabhChoksi/Microservices/README.md

 # Microservices
-This is for practicing Spring Cloud fundamentals.
+This is a short demo project meant for covering Spring Cloud fundamentals.